vansang2409/berp3/zapier/README.md

 Module Zapier
 ==============

-This is a module to add interface between Zapier and Dolibarr ERP CRM.
+This is a module to add interface between Zapier and Berp3 ERP CRM.

 Documentation